Dry Ice Sift and How to Make It

 Before you begin, we need to discuss safety and purchasing of Dry Ice.
 Dry Ice is extremely cold, generally around -100F/-78C.
 Care in handling is necessary.

-- Advisory – Dry ice must be handled properly, it is advised to use either tongs to pick up the dry ice chunks to add them to your bags, or wearing suitable thick leather gloves.
-Failure to protect your skin from dry ice contact can result in considerable injury similar to a burn.
+- Advisory – Dry ice must be handled properly, it is advised to use either tong to pick up the dry ice chunks to add them to your bags, or wearing suitable thick leather gloves.
+Failure to protect your skin from dry ice contact can result in a considerable injury similar to a burn.